 On the other hand, a coworking space is any space where you can find a desk and work.
 This could be a coworking café or even a hotdesk.
 In this case, you pay by the hour and you'll have access to comfortable seating,

-Both sound pretty good, right!
+Both sounds pretty good, right!
 And depending on the type of work you do, you can pick a space that suits.

 Now that you know more about the types of spaces, think of your business and your working style and pick the spot that suits you.
 And then check out our curated list of coworking spaces and shared offices!